 Pandemic related supply chain and manufacturing problems mean that personal computing devices are becoming more expensive and simply being able to provision users or support them when they work remotely is challenging.
 However, and this is a critical consideration, we need to be able to deliver an exceptional experience to users to the extent they feel as if they are working locally with no latency, no lagging responses and in an environment that is familiar.

-Since its general release toward the end of 2019, WVD has become an increasingly popular choice for organizations looking for a VDI solution.
-Being a Microsoft solution, WVD is optimised to deliver a Windows 10 environment through Azure and to integrate completely with Microsoft 365 which is already the collaboration and productivity platform of choice for many organisations.
+Since its general release toward the end of 2019, AVD (formerly known as WVD) has become an increasingly popular choice for organizations looking for a VDI solution.
+Being a Microsoft solution, AVD is optimised to deliver a Windows 10 environment through Azure and to integrate completely with Microsoft 365 which is already the collaboration and productivity platform of choice for many organisations.
 It offers native support for Microsoft Teams so it delivers comprehensive and reliable collaboration and because it is Azure based, it is available across 60 regions globally meaning that you can deliver virtual desktops ‘locally’, so latency is rarely a problem.

-WVD is also a very secure solution, which is critical as workforces have become, and look set to remain, increasingly remote.
-WVD is built upon Azure security and integrates with all of the protection designed into Microsoft 365 and is highly configurable through tools like Azure Security Centre and Microsoft Endpoint Manager.
-Microsoft manage the WVD environment and keep it always up to date with security always being front of mind.
+AVD is also a very secure solution, which is critical as workforces have become, and look set to remain, increasingly remote.
+AVD is built upon Azure security and integrates with all of the protection designed into Microsoft 365 and is highly configurable through tools like Azure Security Centre and Microsoft Endpoint Manager.
+Microsoft manages the AVD environment and keeps it always up to date with security always being front of mind.

-Follow this series to understand more about how WVD can benefit your business and unlock the potential of your users.
-For more insights on WVD, click here.
+Follow this series to understand more about how AVD can benefit your business and unlock the potential of your users.
+For more insights on AVD, click here.